-B. Additional Eligibility Requirements.
+D. Additional Eligibility Requirements.

-1. To be eligible for the increase set forth in 23.1A(1), (2), and (3), employees must have been employed on or before August 7, 2016, August 7, 2017 and August 7, 2018 respectively.

-2. Employees who are on visiting appointments, temporary appointments or who have received notice of non-reappointment or dismissal or who have resigned with an effective date occurring prior to the effective date of the salary increase described herein are not eligible to receive the increase described in Article 23.1B.
+- 1. To be eligible for the merit base increases set forth in Sections 23.1B1, and 23.1C1employees must also have been continuously employed from on or before, August 7, 2022, and August 7, 2023, respectively, and must be employed on the date the increase is paid. - 2.
+Employees who are on visiting appointments, temporary appointments or who have received notice of non-reappointment or dismissal or who have resigned with an effective date occurring prior to the effective date of the merit one-time lump sum bonus and merit base salary increases described in this Article are not eligible to receive the bonus and increases described in this Article.

-C. Effective Dates.
+E. Effective Dates.

-The effective date of the salary 2016-2017 increase described in Article 23.1.A. shall be as soon as practicable, but no later than six (6) weeks after ratification by the Board of Trustees.
+The effective dates of the merit one-time lump sum bonus and merit base wage increases described in Sections 23.1A1, 23.1B1 and 23.1C1 shall be as soon as practicable, but no later than six (6) weeks after ratification by the Board of Trustees, and with respect to the merit base increases, no later than September 1, 2022, and September 1, 2023, respectively.
 The Board of Trustees will vote on ratification of this contract as soon as practicable, but no later than three (3) weeks after UFF ratifies it.
-The effective date of the salary increases for 2017-2018 and 2018-2019 shall be the first full pay period in September 2107, and 2018 respectively.

-23.3 Contract and Grant Funded Increases.
+23.2 Contract and Grant Funded Increases.